lowRISC/opentitan/doc/sg/c_cpp_coding_style.md

 ### Public function (API) documentation

-***It is recommended to document public functions, classes, methods, and data structures in the header file with a Doxygen-style comment.***
+***It is recommended to document public functions, classes, Methods, and data structures in the header file with a Doxygen-style comment.***

 The first line of the comment is the summary, followed by a new line, and an optional longer description.
 Input arguments and return arguments can be documented with `@param` and `@return` if they are not self-explanatory from the name.